octodemo/csharp-copilot-workshop/README.md

 ## Getting Started

 ### Launch IDE
-Start by launching your Codespace environment or IDE of your choice in which GitHub Copilot is supported (Visual Studio, VS Code, GitHub Codespaes, Neovim and JetBrains). **Note:** This workshop relies heavily on Copilot Chat which may not be available in all IDEs -- however, user's can still follow along and prompt Copilot inline rather than using chat.
+Start by launching your Codespace environment or IDE of your choice in which GitHub Copilot is supported (Visual Studio, VS Code, GitHub Codespaces, Neovim and JetBrains). **Note:** This workshop relies heavily on Copilot Chat which may not be available in all IDEs -- however, you may still follow along and prompt GitHub Copilot inline using comments rather than using chat.

 ### Familiarize Yourself with the Project Directory
 Take a moment to explore the project directory.
 (Surprise!
 It's empty)